Introduction to PL/SQL WHILE loop statement

 In this example:

-• First, initialize the counter to one.
+- First, initialize the

-• Third, inside the loop body, the counter was increased by one in each loop iteration.
-After five iterations, the condition was FALSE that caused the loop to terminate.
+WHILEclause was evaluated before each loop iteration. - Third, inside the loop body, the counter was increased by one in each loop iteration.
+After five iterations, the condition was

 2) WHILE loop example terminated by EXIT WHEN statement